ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 ](images/AVLins.png){width=60% #fig:AVLinsert}

-Consider what happens when we insert a node with key value 5, as shown in figure @fig:AVLinsert.
+Consider what happens when we insert a node with key value 5, as shown in @fig:AVLinsert.
 The tree on the left meets the AVL tree balance requirements.
 After the insertion, two nodes no longer meet the requirements.
 Because the original tree met the balance requirement, nodes in the new tree can only be unbalanced by